CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * Bubble sorting works by repeatedly swapping the adjesent elements of a list if they are in the wrong order.
 * The sorting algorithm has to go through the list without changing any element to know that it's sorted.
 #### Explain the process of finding the maximum and minimum value in a list of numbers!
-* Because lists are in an orderly manner, we pick the first (minimum) and last (maximum) element of the list and return them.
+* We declare two variables, a minimum and a maximum and make it equal to the first element in the list.
+* Then we iterate over the list and when we find a number that is lower than our 'minimum' variable or bigger than our 'maximum' variable, then we swap the minimum's or the maxumum's value accordingly.
 #### Explain the process of calculating the average value in an array of numbers!
-* We iterate over every item in the array, add them together, then divide the result by the length of the array.
+* We iterate over every object in the array, sum up their values, then divide them with the length of the array.
 #### What is Big O complexity?
 Explain time and space complexity!
-*
+* We divide algorithms into so-called complexity classes.
+A complexity class is identified by the Landau symbol O ("big O").
+* Computational time complexity describes the change in the runtime of an algorithm, depending on the change in the input data's size.
+  (How much does an algorithm degrade when the amount of input data increases?)
+* Space complexity describes how much additional memory an algorithm needs depending on the size of the input data.
+  (The additional memory needed by the algorithm for loop and helper variables, temporary arrays, etc.)
 #### Explain the process of calculating the average value in a list of numbers!
-* Because lists are in an orderly manner, we take the first and last element of the list, add them together, then divide the result by 2.
+* We iterate over every object in the list, sum up their values, then divide them with the ammount of the numbers in the list.

 ### Procedural
 #### How the CASE condition works in SQL?
-*
+* The CASE condition returns a value based on a set of conditions.
+* The CASE condition uses WHEN to declare responses based on the result of it's condition.
 #### How the switch-case condition works in JavaScript?
 * The switch statement checks a variable's value.
-* The case statement returns a value according to what the variables value is.
+* The case statement does something according to what the variables value is.
-* Essentially, the switch-case condition acts as a translation layer for data input.
+* Essentially, the switch-case condition can act as a translation layer for data input.
 #### How to achieve a switch-case-like structure in Python?
-*
+* Via the usage of dictionaries.
+* We declare a dictionary, then translate the input by referencing it on the dictionary's keys.
 #### Explain variable scoping in Python!
 * A variable created inside a function is only accessible in that function.
 * Variable Shadowing: When a local variable has the same name as that of an outer-scope variable.
 (Bad)